open-contracting-extensions/ocds_tenderClassification_extension/README.md

 # Tender classification

-Adds an array of Classification objects to Tender in order to categorize the contracting process.
+Adds an array of classification objects to the tender object, in order to categorize the procedure as a whole.

-## Guidance
+The items to be procured are expected to have more specific classifications than the procedure as a whole.

 ## Legal context